ENOCHIAN BIOSCIENCES, INC. CLA - GuruFocus.com

 PR Newswire

-NEW YORK, Aug.
-5, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Central District of California on behalf of persons and entities that purchased or otherwise acquired Enochian Biosciences, Inc. ("Enochian" or the "Company") (NASDAQ: ENOB) securities between January 17, 2018 and June 27, 2022, inclusive (the "Class Period"), including common stock issued by Enochian in a private placement offering on or about February 16, 2018.
+NEW YORK and CHICAGO, Aug.
+5, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Northern District of Illinois on behalf of investors of Weber Inc. ("Weber" or the "Company") (NYSE: WEBR) who purchased or otherwise acquired Weber securities pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with the Company's August 2021 initial public offering (the "IPO" or "Offering").

-All investors who purchased the shares of Enochian Biosciences, Inc. and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
+All investors who purchased the shares of Weber Inc. and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain request additional information concerning the action at www.whafh.com.

-If you have incurred losses in Enochian Biosciences, Inc. you may, no later than September 26, 2022, request that the Court appoint you lead plaintiff of the proposed class.
-Please contact Wolf Haldenstein to learn more about your rights as an investor in Enochian Biosciences, Inc.
+If you have incurred losses in the shares of Weber Inc., you may, no later than September 27, 2022, request that the Court appoint you lead plaintiff of the proposed class.
+Please contact Wolf Haldenstein to learn more about your rights as an investor in Weber Inc.

 PLEASE CLICK HERE TO JOIN THE CASE